 Fortunately, you can easily do this with some simple tools.

 Grep is a Unix utility that stands for "globally search a regular expression and print."
 In short, it lets you take a text file and find lines that match criteria that you specify.
 Grep is especially useful for working with the files that the Cloud generates because each line in the full-text file corresponds to one website in the collection.

+One catch is that Grep only runs on the command line.
 The command line is powerful, but not always straightforward.
 Fortunately, there is a good walkthrough at the Programming Historian: Introduction to Bash.
 For the purposes of this tutorial, you will want to be able to "find" files in the command line.

 A Command Line Example: Finding the Derivatives

 In addition to the resources above, an example might give you a sense of how relatively straightforward it can be to locate files.
 Imagine that in the Cloud interface, you download the "full text" file.
 On MacOS, this defaults to your "downloads" directory.